iceybubble/Sign-up_Page/README.md

-# Created a simple Sign-up PAge using shell scripting
+# Created a simple Sign-up Page using shell scripting